IKHSRF/IKHSRF/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other developer around the world
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play dota
+- ⚡ Fun fact: I love to code

 ### Connect with me: